 Can you use AirTags with an Android device?

 AirTag are not compatible with Android devices.
-However, Android devices can read AirTags in lost mode via NFC.
+However, Android devices can read AirTags attached to in lost mode via NFC.

 Should you hide an AirTag in your luggage?